Siege of Basra: The battle

-Despite superior Iranian infantry tactics, it was the depth of the Iraqi defences that prevented the Iranians from achieving a victory.
 On 19–24 January, Iran launched another infantry offensive, breaking the third line and driving the Iraqis across the Jasim river.
 The battle became a contest of which side could bring more reinforcements.
 By 29 January, the Iranians launched a new attack from the west of the Jasim river, breaking through the fourth line.
 They were within 15 km of the city.
 At this point, the battle became a stalemate.
 Iranian TV broadcast footage of the outskirts of Basra but the Iranians pushed no further.
 Iranian losses were so severe that Iraq took the offensive and pushed them back, containing the Iranians to the Shalamjah area.
 The fighting continued and 30,000 Iranians still held positions around Fish Lake.
 The battle bogged down into a trench war, where neither side could displace the other.
 Iran attacked several more times but without success.
-Karbala-5 officially ended by the end of February but the fighting and siege of Basra continued.
+Karbala-5 officially ended by the end of February, but the fighting and siege of Basra continued.

-Among those killed was Iranian commander Hossein Kharrazi as well as the commander of 9th Division "Badr" Esmail Daghayeghi.
-Roughly 65,000 Iranians and 20,000 Iraqis became casualties because of Operation Karbala-5.
+Among those killed was an Iranian commander, Hossein Kharrazi as well as the commander of 9th Division "Badr" Esmail Daghayeghi.
+Roughly 50,000 Iranians and 10,000 Iraqis became casualties because of Operation Karbala-5.

 The fighting during this operation was the heaviest and bloodiest during the war, with the area around Shalamcheh becoming known as the "Somme of the Iran-Iraq War".
 At one point, the situation had so worsened that Saddam ordered several of his officers to be executed.
 With Iranian aircraft concentrated at Basra, the Iraqis bombed Iranian supply routes with chemical weapons, as well as Iranian cities with conventional bombs, including Tehran, Isfahan and Qom.
 It is believed that around 3,000 Iranian civilians were killed in these attacks.
 Iran retaliated by firing eleven long-range missiles at Iraqi cities, inflicting casualties among civilians and killing at least 300.

-The Iraqis had fought an excellent defensive battle at Basra, as they had at succeeded in fighting the Iranians to a complete standstill thwarting their obsession with capturing the city.
-The end of the battle saw a considerable breakdown of Iranian morale as hereafter only a small percent signed up for volunteering in the fanatical revolutionary guards or basij.
+The Iraqis had fought a defensive battle at Basra, they had succeeded in fighting the Iranians to a complete standstill thwarting their obsession with capturing the city.
+The end of the battle saw a considerable breakdown of Iranian morale as hereafter only a small percent signed up for volunteering in the Revolutionary Guards or Basij.